Helpful tips on using VS Code with STM32

 Introduction

-In this article How to use VS Code with STM32 microcontrollers, we discussed setting up your VS Code environment, creating a VS Code project, programming, and debugging through VS Code.
+In a previous article, How to use VS Code with STM32 microcontrollers, we discussed setting up your VS Code environment, creating a VS Code project, programming, and debugging through VS Code.
 If you have not already set up your VS Code environment, follow the steps in that article before exploring the content of this article.
 This article discusses common functions that can be helpful when developing your application through VS Code.

 1. Prerequisites